 For best results try to exfoliate about a day before you plan to epilate.
 You can, of course, exfoliate right before epilating but this tends to leave the skin feeling a little delicate and could result in more pain and redness than normal.

 We don’t feel like this is a necessary addition to an epilation routine, and can get a little pricey if used regularly.
-If you’re worried about the pain, maybe use itfor your first time.
+But if you’re worried about the pain, it’s worth a try.
+Many of my readers swear by this numbing cream for use before epilating, waxing, or laser hair removal.

 For your first time, we recommend shaving 1-3 days before you plan on epilating to give the hair enough time to grow out a little.